LazyNeil/LazyNeil/README.md

 <h1>Hello there! my name is Jonathan Carol</h1>
 <h3>I'm a lazy but passionate fullstack developer from Argentina that enjoy learning new things and help others with my little understanding of the IT world.</h3>

+🔭 I’m currently working on my profile and portfolio, this is a relatively new github profile.

 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://codepen.io/hiraion" target="blank">